found your soulmate.

-While the majority of cannabinoids are still listed as controlled substances under the Misuse of Drugs Act 1971 (THC being the most famous of these), CBD is an exception.
+CBD – the wellness whizz kid currently changing our lives – sometimes gets tainted with a bad brush.
+Why?
+Well, because it comes from the same plant as marijuana.
+While the majority of cannabinoids (which are found in the cannabis sativa plant, the most famous of these being THC) are still listed as controlled substances under the Misuse of Drugs Act 1971, CBD is an exception.
 The seemingly grey areas of the law around CBD and other cannabinoids (as well as the overwhelming number of words associated with the cannabis sativa plant containing the prefix ‘canna-’) can lead to a lot of confusion and misconception about CBD.
-However, let us state it very clearly now: OHNE’s Anti-Teardrops 1% CBD Oil is completely legal in the UK.
+However, let us state it very clearly now: ohne‘s CBD products, holy cramp and yours, hormonally are completely legal in the UK.
 So why all the confusion?

 Let’s talk pot

 Cannabis (weed, dope, marijuana, pot, grass, etc) has been illegal in the UK since 1928.
 The UK government currently does not have any plans for legalising the use of cannabis or other cannabinoids for recreational use.
 Various forms of cannabis are sometimes legal in certain lab and medical circumstances, but that’s a spaghetti nightmare of legal grey-area that isn’t specifically relevant to CBD products which are in compliance with local requirements.
 As far as you and I and that shady-looking dude in the hoodie on the corner need to know: cannabis is illegal.
 But, to reiterate, CBD is not ‘pot’.
 It’s a cannabinoid which is extracted from the cannabis sativa plant, and it’s legal in the UK.
 Is your head spinning yet?